-Manipur is situated in the eastern-most corner of Northeast India.
-The state shares borders with other north-eastern states of Nagaland, Mizoram and Assam and the neighboring country of Myanmar.
+Manipur is situated in the eastern-most corner of northeast India.
+The state shares borders with other northeast states like Nagaland, Mizoram and Assam as well as with the neighbouring country of Myanmar.
 Due to its wealth of flora and fauna, Manipur is described as a ‘flower on lofty heights’, ‘a jewel of India’ and ‘Switzerland of the East’.
 Its breath-taking scenic beauty makes it a tourist’s paradise.

 Manipur has the advantage of acting as India's 'Gateway to the East' through Moreh town, which is the only feasible land route for trade between India and Myanmar and other Southeast Asian countries.
-With about 3,268 square km of area covered by bamboo forests, Manipur is one of India’s largest bamboo producing states and a major contributor to the country’s bamboo industry.
-In 2015, the state accounted for 9,303 square km of bamboo bearing area.
+With about 3,268 square kms of area covered by bamboo forests, Manipur is one of India’s largest bamboo producing states and a major contributor to the country’s bamboo industry.
+In 2017, the state accounted for 10,687 square kms of bamboo bearing area.

-As of June 2016, Manipur had a total installed power generation capacity of 206.11 MW.
-The state has a potential to generate hydropower equivalent to about 2,200 MW.
+As of April 2021, Manipur had a total installed power generation capacity of 261.82 MW.
+The state has a potential to generate hydropower equivalent to 2,200 MW.

 Imphal, Manipur’s capital city, has one airport and Air India provides air cargo services.
 Eleven national highways, with a total length of 1,750 kms, run through the state.
 Indian Railways is constructing the world's highest pier bridge across the river Ijai in Manipur.
 The construction of the Manipur Pier Bridge is worth Rs.
 2.8 billion (US$ 38 million) and is scheduled for completion in March 2022.

 Mr. Nitin Gadkari, Union Minister for Road Transport, Highways and MSMEs, laid the foundation for 13 highway projects in August 2020 and launched a road safety project in Manipur.